Rhinemann/mage-hack/src/chapters/True Magick.typ

   ==== #spec_c.d12 Master
   #quote[Transform & Create Complex Life-Forms/Perfect Metamorphosis]

   Now the Master of Life may adopt any form they wish to achieve and may transform other complex organisms the same way.
 His expertise allows them to make permanent changes to life-Patterns, create complex life-forms from energy (with Prime #spec_c.d6), give them consciousness (with Mind #spec_c.d12), transmute them into other elements (Forces or Matter #spec_c.d8) or raw energy (Prime #spec_c.d12), radically age or de-age them (Entropy #spec_c.d10 or Time #spec_c.d8), or instill them with spirits (Spirit #spec_c.d8 or #spec_c.d12).
-Without such measures, however, his creations remain mindless, soulless sacks of life -- alive, but nothing more.
+Without such measures, however, their creations remain mindless, soulless sacks of life -- alive, but nothing more.
 ]

 / Life Mastery: Take #spec_c.d6 appropriate stress or complication to double your Life die for for a roll.
 On a failure, step up the same stress or complication you took to activate.